 The city of Dortmund offers a variety of attractions and a distinct cultural scene.

-Free Concerts and Theater Performances for TU Students
+Free Concerts and Theatre Performances for TU students

-Exchange students have access to a very special offer: they can obtain free tickets to almost the entire range of performances at the Theater Dortmund by presenting their TU student ID.
+Erasmus students have access to a very special offer: upon presentation of their student ID, they can obtain free tickets to almost the entire range of performances at the Theater Dortmund.

-Although it is quite difficult to get a job for only one or two semesters, it is not impossible.
+Although it is quite difficult to get a job as a student assistant or working student for only one or two semesters, it is not impossible.
 You can obtain information about student jobs from the following offices:

 We are very pleased that you like it at TU Dortmund University and that you would like to study with us for another semester!

-To extend your exchange by one semester, your home university has to nominate you for another semester at TU Dortmund University.
-ISEP students must be officially nominated via ISEP.
-To do so, please contact the contact person at your home university and ISEP (if you are an ISEP student) and ask for an extension of your nomination.
-It is sufficient for your coordinator to send an e-mail to exchange-studentstu-dortmundde with the corresponding nomination.
-Please also contact your contact person in the International Office at TU Dortmund University as early as possible and let him/her know of your wish for an extension, so that they can prepare all necessary administrative steps in time.
-It is also a prerequisite that your Academic Advisor at TU Dortmund University agrees to an extension.
+To extend your Erasmus exchange by one semester, both your home university and your Departmental Coordinator at TU Dortmund University have to agree to the extension.
+Therefore you first have to ask both parties to confirm the extension in an e-mail to erasmustu-dortmundde.
+Please also contact your contact person in the International Office at TU Dortmund University as early as possible and let him/her know your wish for an extension, so that they can prepare all necessary administrative steps in time.

 For logistical reasons, an extension within an academic year is advisable, i.e. from the winter semester to the summer semester.
 An extension by one semester after the summer semester is not recommended.

-If you have to stop your stay prematurely for health, personal or any other reasons, please contact the International Office (exchange-studentstu-dortmundde) as soon as possible!
+If you have to stop your stay prematurely for health, personal or any other reasons, please contact the International Office (erasmustu-dortmundde) as soon as possible!
 You will then receive all important information about necessary steps by e-mail.
-If possible, please also contact your Academic Advisor.
+If possible, please also contact your Departmental Coordinator.